 So what’s this got to do with Leadership?

-Have you had a boss that took the position, “Maybe no one will know I did that,” and ignore the fact they were at least partially involved in the problem?
+Have you had a boss that took the position, “Maybe no one will know I did that,” and ignored the fact they were at least partially involved in the problem?
 Or maybe, even though they were somewhat responsible for the problem, they expected others to fix it for them without ever admitting to their mistake.